Martha Patterson is certified as an Elder Law Attorney by the National Elder Law Foundation.

 By Martha Patterson

-A practical guide to help families facing the fact that a loved one needs full time care.
-The book discusses the information families need to know when facing the dilemma of whether or not a loved one needs a Nursing Home.
-The book explains the options available explaining how to pay for care without going broke in a Nursing
+A practical guide to help families facing the fact that a loved one needs full-time care.
+The book discusses the information families need to know when facing the dilemma of whether or not a loved one needs a nursing home, and explains the options available to pay for care without going broke.
+Order your copy today!